No-Cash-7970/duckySigner/docs/threat-model/01-threats.md

 ## THREAT-020: User overwhelmed by too many request prompts

-Similar to *[THREAT-010: Wallet connection server overwhelmed by too many requests or requests that are too large](#threat-010-wallet-connection-server-overwhelmed-by-too-many-requests-or-requests-that-are-too-large)*, but with focus on the user instead of the wallet connection server.
+Similar to *[THREAT-010: DApp connect server overwhelmed by too many requests or requests that are too large](#threat-010-dapp-connect-server-overwhelmed-by-too-many-requests-or-requests-that-are-too-large)*, but with focus on the user instead of the dApp connect server.

 - **Actor:** Malware, malicious or malfunctioning dApp
 - **Purpose:** To harass the user, to make the wallet unusable for the user, malfunction (no purpose), dApp intentionally wants user to sign a large number of transactions
 - **Target:** User, functionality of the desktop wallet
-- **Action:** The actor creates and sends a large number of HTTP requests to the wallet connection server that are all supposed to trigger a prompt to the user (e.g. wallet session initialization prompt, sign transaction prompt).
-The wallet connection server forwards all of these requests to the UI.
+- **Action:** The actor creates and sends a large number of HTTP requests to the dApp connect server that are all supposed to trigger a prompt to the user (e.g. wallet session initialization prompt, sign transaction prompt).
+The dApp connect server forwards all of these requests to the UI.
 The UI displays a prompt for each of the received requests, which is more than what a human user can reasonably handle.
 - **Result of the action:** The user is unable to use most of the desktop wallet functions because there are too many prompts in the way.
 This would typically result in the user being annoyed by the overwhelming number of prompts.
 - **Occurrence likelihood**: Medium
 - **Impact:** Medium
 - **Threat type:** Denial of service
 - **Potential mitigations:**
   1. Set and enforce a maximum number of outstanding prompts for the user
-  2. Allow the user to turn off the wallet connection server and not accept requests from dApps, even when there are outstanding prompts
+  2. Allow the user to turn off the dApp connect server and not accept requests from dApps, even when there are outstanding prompts
   3. Design the UI in a way that makes handling many prompts at the same time easier for the user
-  4. Allow the user to switch the wallet connection server off, even when they are receiving prompts
+  4. Allow the user to switch the dApp connect server off, even when they are receiving prompts
-  5. Allow the user to switch the wallet connection server on for a limited period of time.
+  5. Allow the user to switch the dApp connect server on for a limited period of time.
 This would limit the window of opportunity the actor has in doing this type of attack.
   6. Have a maximum number of connections to dApps

 [Back to top ↑](#table-of-contents)